objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 Your GPU then uses a fragment shader to perform calculations on each pixel in an object or image, ending with the final color for that pixel.
 An image, when you get right down to it, is simply a collection of data.
 The image document contains parameters for the value of each pixel, for each color component, and for the pixel's opacity.
 Because the equations are the same for each pixel, the GPU is able to streamline the process and do it more efficiently.
 If you are optimizing your shader properly, you can process image data on the GPU more than 100 times faster than if you were to run the same process on the CPU.

 One issue that has plagued OpenGL developers from the beginning is just being able to render anything on the screen.
-There is a lot of boilerplate code and setup that needs to be done just to get a screen that isn't black.
+There is a lot of boilerplate code and setup that needs to be done in order to get a screen that isn't black.
 The frustration and the inability to test out shaders because of all the hoops developers had to jump through in the past has discouraged a lot of people from even trying to get involved in writing shaders.

 Fortunately, in the last few years, several tools and frameworks have been made available to take some of the anxiety out of trying out shaders: